ladybug-tools/ladybug-web/analemma-3d/readme.md

 * Start moving some of the code into libraries
 * How best to display daily sun path?
 	* As in lower left of [Sun Path 3]( http://andrewmarsh.com/apps/releases/sunpath3d.html )
-* Permalink support << 2016-06-26 ~ Mostapha wants!
 * Predict the amount of solar energy that arrives at any given location
 * Menu
-	* Move location to above lat & lon
-	* Add display of current map source and copyright notices
 	* Add a button for top view?
-	* Indicate time, azimuth and altitude of sun in current position
-	* Add degree symbols where appropriate

 ## Development Stages